Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Numerical results

 To investigate the influence of data allocation redundancy on the learning performance of our method, we depict the training loss of CRA-DL as a function of the number of iterations under various values of $r$ in Fig.~\ref{fig: redundancy}.
-To clearly illustrate the trade-off, we also present the Pareto front between data allocation redundancy and learning performance under a fixed number of iterations.
-In Fig.~\ref{fig: redun02}, the Pareto front is shown after 5 iterations, while in Fig.~\ref{fig: redun04}, it is shown after 10 iterations.
-In this scenario, a Sign-flipping attack is considered, and the coordinate-wise median is adopted as the RBA rule.
-It can be observed that as the value of $r$ increases, indicating greater redundancy in data allocation, the learning performance of the proposed method improves.
-This observation aligns with both our theoretical analysis in Section~\ref{performance analysis} and our intuition, which implies that improving learning performance and enhancing robustness against Byzantine attacks come at the cost of increased computation and storage burdens on the devices.
-In practice, an appropriate trade-off between learning performance and the computation and storage burdens should be determined.
+To clearly illustrate the trade-off, we also present the Pareto front between data allocation redundancy and training loss under a fixed number of iterations.
+Here, we consider different settings with various values of $\alpha$ and $\sigma_H$, where a larger value of $\alpha$ represents a higher fraction of Byzantine devices.
+A larger value of $\sigma_H$ indicates a higher level of heterogeneity among the training subsets.
+To be more specific, in Fig.~\ref{fig: redun02} and Fig.~\ref{fig: redun04}, we set $\sigma_H = 0$, whereas in Fig.~\ref{fig: hete r}, we set $\sigma_H = 0.001$.
+In both Fig.~\ref{fig: redun02} and Fig.~\ref{fig: hete r}, we use $\alpha = 0.2$, while in Fig.~\ref{fig: redun04}, we set $\alpha = 0.4$.
+In Fig.~\ref{fig: redun02}, Fig.~\ref{fig: redun04}, and Fig.~\ref{fig: hete r}, the Pareto front is shown after 5 iterations, 10 iterations, and 30 iterations, respectively.
+In this scenario, the coordinate-wise median is adopted as the RBA rule.
+It can be observed that as the value of $r$ increases, indicating greater redundancy in data allocation, the learning performance of the proposed method improves, which is consistent with our theoretical analysis.
+This improvement and its alignment with our analysis are reflected in the following observations: